sortmerna/sortmerna-database/README.md

 Chloroplast SSU sequences were validated against the bacterial SSU model (RF00177).

-Each verified sequence is trimmed to the exact hit coordinates `[seq_from, seq_to]` reported by cmsearch.
-This is critical for SortMeRNA: the tool builds a k-mer index over every reference sequence, so any non-rRNA nucleotides present in a reference — flanking genomic DNA, phage genome sequence, or assembly context that SILVA's own truncation missed — are indexed alongside the rRNA and can produce false-positive matches against reads from those contaminant sources.
-Trimming to the cmsearch alignment window guarantees that only sequence the profile HMM recognises as rRNA enters the index.
+Each verified sequence was trimmed to the exact hit coordinates `[seq_from, seq_to]` reported by cmsearch.
+This was critical for SortMeRNA: the tool builds a k-mer index over every reference sequence, so any non-rRNA nucleotides present in a reference - flanking genomic DNA, phage genome sequence, or assembly context that SILVA's own truncation missed - would have been indexed alongside the rRNA and could have produced false-positive matches against reads from those contaminant sources.
+Trimming to the cmsearch alignment window ensured that only sequence the profile HMM recognised as rRNA entered the index.

 ### Tools Considered